 Christmas Decorations in Bolivia

 Although Western Christmas traditions are being incorporated into Bolivian homes, it is not common to decorate the outside of houses or to have a Christmas tree.
 Instead, the most important decoration in a Bolivian home is the pesebre (also sometimes called a nacimiento), which is a nativity scene.
-It is the centerpiece in the family home and also prominent in the church.
+It is the centerpiece in the home and also prominent in the church.
 It is also common to see gourds carved and decorated to create small nativity scenes.
 However, as time passes, it is becoming more common to see European- or North American-style decorations accompany the traditional items and Christmas trees are becoming a popular holiday decoration.

 Christmas Traditions in Bolivia